vitormanfredini/game-cpp-sdl/README.md

 TODO:
 - choose side that enemies come from in the level script (or make them appear mostly in the direction that the mainChar is moving)
-- load a config json for characters (for specifying base attributes for size, velocity, texture, etc) so we can have many types.
 - destroy projectiles when they are significantly off screen
 - avoid rendering stuff off screen
 - separate .h and .cpp files